 Zhu Ye Qing is full bodied, has a hint of asparagus and apricot, very refreshing and soothing.
 It is simply a delight to just appreciate the leaves.

 Caffeine level: Low

 Packaging: We use the highest quality resealable foil pouches on the market to completely block light and moisture, ensuring that the tea retains maximum freshness.
 Also the resealable pouch is not only convenient, but saves you from purchasing additional tea tins.

-A hint of nutty aroma, a good balance of buttery and sharpness, full bodied, and is stunningly refreshing. can be slightly astringent if brewed longer,
+A hint of nutty aroma, a good balance of buttery and grassy, full bodied, and is stunningly refreshing. can be slightly astringent if brewed too long

-175-180oF, 4g (1 tbsp) for 8 ounces of spring/filtered water, adjust to taste, 1 minute, 3 steepings.
+175-180oF, 4g (1 tbsp) for 8 ounces of spring/filtered water, adjust to taste, 30 seconds to 1 minute, 3 steepings.
 We advise against the use of tap water as well as purified water.

 To get the most enjoyment out of the tea, we recommend using a glass brewing vessel without an infuser, pouring the hot water first, adding the tea, and then smelling the amazing aroma and admiring the opening and the shape of the tea leaves.